pygfx/wgpu-py/docs/backends.rst

     :param data_offset: The starting offset in the data at which to begin copying.

-There are two functions that allow you to perform multiple draw calls at once.
+There are four functions that allow you to perform multiple draw calls at once.
-Both require that you enable the feature "multi-draw-indirect".
+Two take the number of draws to perform as an argument; two have this value in a buffer.

 Typically, these calls do not reduce work or increase parallelism on the GPU.
 Rather they reduce driver overhead on the CPU.

+The first two require that you enable the feature ``"multi-draw-indirect"``.

 .. py:function:: wgpu.backends.wgpu_native.multi_draw_indirect(render_pass_encoder, buffer, *, offset=0, count):